Study art around the world

 As an art, art education, art history or pre-architecture major at Calvin, you may be interested in broadening your experience by participating in a January art or art history interim, or a semester-long off-campus program.

 Off-campus semester programs

 Calvin offers 12 off-campus semester programs to locations far and wide.
 Nearly all of these programs have components that could enhance your program in art or art history.
-Check out programs in Britain, China, France, Ghana, Honduras (Development), Honduras (Spanish), Hungary, New Mexico, The Netherlands, Spain, Thailand and Washington D.C.
+Check out programs in Britain, China, France, Ghana, Honduras (Development), Honduras (Spanish), Hungary, New Mexico, Peru, Spain and Washington D.C.

 Off-campus interim courses

 Professors from art and art history regularly lead three-week interim (January or May) courses to locations around the globe.
 Recent courses include:

 French Art from Louis XIV to July 14th - a Paris-based course that examined the shift in French society, art, architecture and two planning that occurred between 1648 and 1848. mid-seventeenth-century threats to monarchical power.